 • Burn4Free (at home and at work)

-• (I don’t use Nvu because I write all my HTML, CSS and JavaScript by hand.
-I can’t recommend it, but then I can’t recommend any software, like FrontPage or Dreamweaver that writes
+• nVu I don’t use Nvu because I write all my HTML, CSS and JavaScript by hand.
+I can’t recommend it, but then I can’t recommend any software, like FrontPage or Dreamweaver, that writes HTML for you.

 Important note on the Java Runtime Environment (JRE)